jeremy-serenne/twitch-chat-manager/README.md

 > **INFO** This project is currently in beta and I welcome any feedback or bug reports.

 ## Next Steps

+> **Warning**: :rotating_light: MIGRATION :rotating_light: (coming in the end of 02/2023) :warning:
+> - create db instead of using the one from Replit,
+> - use docker,
+> - add web interface,
+> - host on a free (or not) server, or only provide a local app.

 - [ ] clean code, split it in new files
 - [ ] add comments and types
 - [ ] add daily messages' feature